 Where You’ll Teach

-Sposato places most of its teachers in Greater Boston -- if you want to teach here, it's a no-brainer.
-We also have relationships with top urban schools around the nation, so a small number of Sposato alumni get hired in DC, NYC, New Orleans, Denver, Chicago, San Francisco, etc.
+Sposato places most of its teachers in Greater Boston—leveraging a network that we've built since 2008.
+We also have relationships with top urban schools around the nation, so a small number of Sposato alumni get hired in Washington DC, New York, New Orleans, Denver, Chicago, San Francisco, etc.

-Aspiring teachers apply to a qualifying residency program in Boston and for admission to the Sposato Graduate School of Education; during their first year enrolled at Sposato, they also work full-time at a Boston-area school.
-The mission of the Sposato Graduate School of Education is to create unusually effective rookie teachers.
+Aspiring teachers apply to a qualifying residency program in Boston and for admission to the Sposato Graduate School of Education.
+During their first year enrolled at Sposato, they also work full-time at a Boston-area school.

 The two-year program works as follows:

-In the first year, residents are trained in Boston.
-Throughout the school year, they work full-time in a high-performing, high-poverty school in Boston through one of several qualifying residencies.
-They serve as tutors or teaching assistants.
+In the first year, trainees are trained in Greater Boston.
+Throughout the school year, they work full-time in a high-performing, high-poverty school through one of several qualifying residencies.
+They serve as tutors, associate teachers, or teaching fellows.
 During the fall, students participate in evening classes and Saturday drills and teaching simulations.
 In the winter and spring, students will continue to engage in graduate work in the evenings and on Saturdays.
 Graduate work during this phase will include structured lesson planning and practice sessions, feedback sessions with their instructional coach, and video analysis exercises.

-In the spring, we help our residents find teaching positions in the nation's top urban charter and turnaround schools.
+In the spring, we help our trainees find teaching positions in the nation's top urban charter and turnaround schools.
 School leaders covet Sposato students; many folks get multiple job offers.
-In July, residents complete their final student-teaching assignment by working Monday through Friday in a summer school setting supervised by Sposato.
-This first year culminates in residents receiving a Massachusetts teaching license.
-At this point, 80% of the Sposato experience – and the work towards earning a Master’s Degree in Effective Teaching – is complete.
+In July, trainees complete their final student-teaching assignment by working Monday through Friday in a summer school setting supervised by Sposato.
+This first year culminates in trainees receiving a Massachusetts teaching license.
+At this point, 80% of the Sposato experience—and the work towards earning a Master’s Degree in Effective Teaching—is complete.

-During the second year, residents have left their residency.
+During the second year, trainees have left their residency/fellowship.
 They have full-time teaching jobs elsewhere.
 However, they continue to participate in Sposato in two ways.
-First, we provide ongoing support and coaching to residents who take teaching jobs in the Boston area.
-Second, residents take a yearlong distance-learning course that is closely connected to their work as full-time teachers.
-Ultimately Sposato evaluates each resident’s performance as a first year teacher to determine if they earn the Master’s in Effective Teaching.
+First, we provide ongoing support and coaching to trainees who take teaching jobs in the Boston area.
+Second, trainees take a yearlong distance-learning course that is closely connected to their work as full-time teachers.
+Ultimately Sposato evaluates each trainee's performance as a first year teacher to determine if they earn the Master’s in Effective Teaching.